← home

 Conclusion

-In this post I have used Celery as an better alternative to crontabs even though the primary purpose of Celery is processing tasks queues.
-Both Celery worker and beat server can be run on different containers as running background processes on the web container is not regarded as best practice.
+In this post, I have used Celery as a better alternative to crontabs, even though the primary purpose of Celery is processing task queues.
+Both the Celery worker and beat server can be run on different containers as running background processes on the web container is not considered best practice.

 Unless you are creating a stupid timer application.